jonnew/cyclops/DOC.md

 0. Below are pictured some of the materials you will need to construct a board.

   ![Wire solder and an soldering iron can be used to construct the PCB, but solder paste combined with a hot air rework station or a reflow oven makes things much easier.
 We use [Chipquik 291ax10](http://www.digikey.com/product-detail/en/SMD291AX10T5/SMD291AX10T5-ND/3972568).](./images/SolderPaste.jpg)

+  We recommend `no-clean' solder paste due to ease of use.

   ![Instead of populating components on a table, holding the PCB using a PanaVise can be helpful.](./images/Station.jpg)